tonivade/resp-server/README.md

 ```

 Every parameter is a `SafeString`, and what the hell is a `SafeString`?
 Previously,
-we that RESP is binary-safe, so, it means that you can receive anything.
-SafeString
+we said that RESP is binary-safe, so, it means that you can receive anything. `SafeString`
 wraps the bytes received, but, don't worry, it's not going to be a problem, trust me.

 And you can response to a request this way: